JamesRandall/FableElmishScaffold/README.md

 Fable.Elmish.Browser

-Now to add a resource, for example routes to create, list, view and edit a Product entity run the command _Scaffold Fable-Elmish Entity_ and enter the entity name.
+Now to add a resource, for example routes to create, list, view and edit a Product entity run the command _Scaffold Fable-Elmish Resource_ and enter the resource name.

 This will create the resource, routing for it, boilerplate views, and Elmish message patterns.